sanko/infix/docs/API.md

 ## 7. Memory Management (Arenas)

 APIs for the fast, region-based arena allocator used by the Manual API.
+The internal arena implementation supports chaining to grow as needed, so you do not need to worry about the initial size for most use cases.

 *   `infix_arena_t* infix_arena_create(size_t initial_size)`: Creates a new memory arena.
 *   `void infix_arena_destroy(infix_arena_t* arena)`: Destroys an arena and frees all memory allocated from it.